f-Moumni/Mediscreen/README.md

 4. When all jars are built, perform the command. : `docker-compose up -d`

+5. Open the application on the link `http://localhost:4200/`

-5. To stop the application run the command : `docker-compose down`
+6. To stop the application run the command : `docker-compose down`

 ### Testing